 Students who begin the AA program with zero credits will take 18 credits of elective courses to complete the degree requirements.
-Transfer students will take sufficient elective credits to meet degree requirements.
+Students entering the program with previously earned college credits will take sufficient elective credits to meet degree requirements.

 - Principles of Marketing

 - Essentials in Economics

 - Group Communication & Leadership

 - Introduction to Music

 HSCI 200 Health Promotion and Empowerment (3 credits)

 This course includes attitudes and life-style practices as they influence healthy lifestyles.
 Personal health issues, such as personal health practices, fitness, nutrition, safety and emergency measures, mental health, sexuality and family living, will be addressed.
 Also, aging and wellness will be included.

 This course traces the evolution of musical style through history.
 It includes the basic elements of music, the instruments of the orchestra, important forms and types of music and representative works of great composers.
 The course is designed to promote greater enjoyment in music listening.